 Provide MASH bridge barrier parapets in accordance with the SCDOT Bridge Design Memo DM0119 and the SCDOT Structural Drawings and Details.
-Provide two (2) utility conduits in each barrier as shown in the SCDOT Structural Drawings and Details.
+Provide two (2) utility conduits in each barrier located at the outside edge of the bridge deck, as shown in the SCDOT Structural Drawings and Details.
+Conduits are not required in the MASH barrier located between the utility window and the shared-use path.